mooziii/alert/readme.md

 }
 ```

-*To priorize subscriptions, just set the priority value of the @Subscribe annotation*
+*To prioritize subscriptions, just set the priority value of the @Subscribe annotation*

 ```java
 public class RabbitJumpListener {